josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🫀_Our_Hearts_Our_Minds/🌱_Human_Principles/🕍_shared_language_for_shared_warnings.md

 ihra, jda, antisemitism, trauma-informed ethics, atrocity comparison, genocide prevention, holocaust discourse, analogy ethics, political misuse, academic freedom

 ## 🏮 Footer
-*Shared Language for Shared Warnings — Why Atrocity Comparison Matters* is a living node of the Polaris Protocol.
+*🕍 Shared Language for Shared Warnings — Why Atrocity Comparison Matters* is a living node of the Polaris Protocol.
 It restores the distinction between trauma protection and the analytic freedom required for genocide recognition and prevention.

 *Survivor authorship is sovereign.
 Containment is never neutral.*
-_Last updated: 2025-11-13_
+_Last updated: 2025-12-11_